Jan Łukasiewicz: Recognition and honours

+In 1923, Łukasiewicz became the recipient of the Commander's Cross with Star of the Order of Polonia Restituta.

+In 1935, Łukasiewicz was awarded the Hungarian Order of Merit.

+In 1955, Łukasiewicz received an honorary doctorate from the Trinity College Dublin in acknowledgement of his academic achievements.
+A commemorative plaque has been unveiled on the house where Łukasiewicz lived in Dublin at 57 Fitzwilliam Square.

+In 1998, a minor planet discovered by Paul G. Comba was named 27114 Lukasiewicz in honour of the Polish philosopher and logician.

 In 2008, the Polish Information Processing Society established the Jan Łukasiewicz Award, to be presented to the most innovative Polish IT companies.

-From 1999 to 2004, the Department of Computer Science building at UCD was called the Łukasiewicz Building, until all campus buildings were renamed after the disciplines they housed.
+From 1999 to 2004, the Department of Computer Science building at the University College Dublin was called the Łukasiewicz Building, until all campus buildings were renamed after the disciplines they housed.

 His model of three-valued logic allowed for formulating Kleene's ternary logic and a meta-model of empiricism, mathematics and logic, i.e. senary logic.